dninemfive/ktv/README.md

   - [ ] Create subcategories which can be merged if they don't meet the threshold for adding to the calendar
 - [ ] Close programs based on how long they've been running in a given period of time
   - [ ] Have a little warning window pop up a bit before they close

+## Credits
+- Font used in the logo is [URW Gothic L](https://fontsinuse.com/typefaces/20262/urw-gothic)